ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 170 BPM, 1:54 | 5.28★, 5.28★\
 *description written by [BATBALL](https://osu.ppy.sh/users/15173952)*

 The holidays are just around the corner, and there's nothing like getting into the holiday spirit with..
-AR3, polyrhythms, and finger control.
+AR 3, polyrhythms, and finger control.
 Yeah, we're not in Christmas anymore, its Gimmickmas.

 Originally a custom for [Charlie's Perfect Math Class](https://osu.ppy.sh/community/forums/topics/1570901?n=1), for our *Gameplay Gimmicks* pick this month we have [LEVEL-DOWN](https://osu.ppy.sh/beatmapsets/1799413#osu/3688767).
 This is [ktgster](https://osu.ppy.sh/users/53378)'s sixth time entering the Loved voting!
-And with the work of featured artist [II-L](https://osu.ppy.sh/beatmaps/artists/172), and storyboarder [Apichu](https://osu.ppy.sh/users/14967853), the three are able to bring you an interactive experience, featuring reading and finger control zenith that makes you feel like you're solving some kind of demented-rhythm jigsaw puzzle.
-And just if you wanted to make your life EVEN harder, make sure to check out the more challenging AR0 difficulty.
+And with the work of Featured Artist [II-L](https://osu.ppy.sh/beatmaps/artists/172), and storyboarder [Apichu](https://osu.ppy.sh/users/14967853), the three are able to bring you an interactive experience, featuring a reading and finger control zenith that makes you feel like you're solving some kind of demented-rhythm jigsaw puzzle.
+And just if you wanted to make your life EVEN harder, make sure to check out the more challenging AR 0 difficulty.
 Don't be scared.

-Vote YES for this pick if you want to be on the nice list, also, Merry Gimmickmas everyone. 🎄
+Vote YES for this pick if you want to be on the nice list.
+Also, Merry Gimmickmas everyone. 🎄

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/1129493.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})